unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 #### When will my Katana account expire?

-Unless a request has been receives to remove your access, your Katana account will remain open whilst you have a student, staff or other relationship with UNSW.
+Unless a request has been received to remove your access, your Katana account will remain open whilst you have a student, staff or other relationship with UNSW.
 Once you no longer have that relationship your Katana account will be closed.